Identification Made Easy

 To Value OR Not To Value?
 To some people value is NOT an issue.
 They have a mystery to solve, and they achieve this either by using the public forums (slow but sure), OR fast-track their query to a couple of days by using the BLUE button below.

 NOTE:- On this website, the following queries are dealt with separately than 'pottery mark identification'.

 VALUING YOUR WARES ....more

-Identification of pottery & porcelain marks - a difficult task - just got easier.
+So, identification of pottery & porcelain marks - a difficult task - just got a bit easier.

 or alternatively back to general pottery marks page

 Royal Crescent travel poster by contemporary artist Peter Holland.
 Contact here to order print or contact for commissions